Mid-turnaround, J.C. Penney boosts borrowing capacity

 Penney, which operates 1,100 department stores, began a turnaround a year ago that called for the elimination of most coupons and sales events.
 Long-term customers, trained for years to seek out discounts, balked at the new pricing strategy and reeled in purchases.

-Reporting by Jessica Wohl in Chicago; Editing by Leslie Adler and Andre Grenon
+Reporting by Jessica Wohl in Chicago and Lisa Baertlein in Los Angeles; Editing by Leslie Adler, Andre Grenon and Richard Pullin